habitat-sh/on-prem-builder/README.md

 ### Authentication failure when logging in

 If you are not able to log in, please double check the settings that you have configured your OAuth application with, as well as the URLs that you have specified in your `bldr.env` file.

+If you are using an _internal_ OAuth provider, check that the certificate it uses on its endpoints is trusted in the hab package `/hab/pkgs/core/cacerts/`.
+Add your cert or CA to the bottom of the file `/ssl/cert.pem`.

 You can also turn on debug logging (section below) and check to see that the authenticate endpoint is getting called at the Builder API backend, and whether there is any additional information in the logs that may be helpful.